lucav76/Fibry/README.md

 Very much.
 Depending on your problem, you can consider them 10X-100X better than threads.
 Please remember that Fibry is not optimized for performance, though performance have been taken into high consideration.
 Also Loom is not completed yet, so its performance can change.
-I would not call the following numbers real benchmarks, as they have not been taken in a properly configured system, but the difference between threads and fibers is so high that a pattern will clearly emerge.
-I used my development laptop for these measures.
-I might do a better round of benchmark in the future, and disclose the characteristics of the system.
+I took some informal benchmarks using a C5.2xlarge VM instance, without tuning of the OS or of Loom:

-- Number of concurrent threads that can be created without OS tuning: around 10K
+- Number of concurrent threads that can be created without OS tuning: around 3K
 - Number of concurrent fibers that can be created: more than 3M (**300x better**)
-- Threads created per second: 3.5K
+- Threads created per second: 15K
-- Fibers created per second: 130K (**37x better**)
+- Fibers created per second: 600K (**40x better**)
-- Sync messages per second, between 2 threads (requires thread switching): 8.5K
+- Sync messages per second, between 2 threads (requires thread switching): 50K
-- Sync messages per second, between 2 threads (requires fiber switching): 64K (**7.5X better**)
+- Sync messages per second, between 2 threads (requires fiber switching): 150K (**3x better**)

-As an indication, Fibry can send around 3-6M of messages per second per core, under low thread contention.
+As an indication, Fibry can send around 7-8M of messages per second from a single core, under low thread contention.

 Including Fibry in your projects
 ===